 On the contrary, Bitcoin experts may have overlooked issues, such as fraud and anonymity.
 For financial regulators, these issues are critical matters.

-A clearer forecast regarding Bitcoin and other cryptocurrencies may include Biden’s team to create an effective and more comprehensive plan of regulating cryptocurrencies.
+A clearer forecast regarding Bitcoin and other cryptocurrencies may include Biden’s team to create an effective and more comprehensive plan for regulating cryptocurrencies.

 The future of Bitcoin may be full of questions and uncertainties; however, as cliché as it sounds, the beginning is always the most challenging part of every new venture.
 Cryptocurrency supporters view such potential as limitless while critics typically expect the worst.
 Like traditional assets, managing risks is the primary component.
 Potential and current investors who are pursuing cryptocurrency ventures must recognize what digital currencies are all about and should develop a comprehensive plan of action for all possible scenarios.
 Speaking of Exchange-Traded Products (ETP), Bitcoin Capital Active ETP is one example of an active ETP for helping investors manage the risk involved in cryptocurrency trading.